slothbear/attoAgenda/index.md

 # welcome

-attoAgenda displays your next club agenda in a clean, friendly format.
+attoAgenda displays your next Toastmasters™ club agenda in a clean format, perfect for mobile viewing.
+Each time you open the app, the agenda is automatically refreshed so you're always up-to-date. attoAgenda is perfect for a club officer or meeting Toastmaster who wants an easy way to see the club agenda, the members assigned to each role, and which roles still need to be filled.

 ## support